Video Game / Robot Wants Series

-'s attempt at Flash game development which centers around the exploits of a robot in need of something.
-Due to series' nature and scope, the games aren't nearly as epic length as other Hamumu games (or Metroidvania
+Due to the series' nature and scope, the games aren't nearly as long as other Hamumu games (or Metroidvania

 games in general).
 Nonetheless, the diehard fans like the series and is considered a worthy addition to the Hamumu game roster, especially as part of the Hamumu Clubhouse revamp.

 The main flash series is complete, with four games - Robot Wants Kitty